Ford Foundation Predoctoral Fellowship

 Candidates for the Ford Fellowship must:

-- graduating seniors who will enroll in Fall 2021 or first- or second-year graduate students who are currently enrolled in a research-based (dissertation required) Ph.D. or Sc.D. program in an eligible discipline at a not for profit U.S. institution of higher education.
-At the start of the fellowship (Fall 2021), the program must require at minimum three years of study to complete the degree.
+- graduating seniors who will enroll in Fall 2023 or first- or second-year graduate students who are currently enrolled in a research-based (dissertation required) Ph.D. or Sc.D. program in an eligible discipline at a not for profit U.S. institution of higher education.
+At the start of the fellowship (Fall 2023), the candidate must have a minimum of three years of study remaining to complete the degree.

 - demonstrate evidence of superior academic achievement (such as grade point average, class rank, honors, or other designations).